hallmar/Eurorack-Modules/Polyg/readme.md

 Software: MIT license

+But if you want to sell or do something wit the software or hardware then it'd be nice to include my name somewhere :)

 ## Acknowledgments
 Alot of the inspiration for this project came from the [String Theory](https://makesynthsnotwar.com/modules/stringtheory/) eurorack module by Make Synths Not War.
 The original String Theory was programmed by [Jan Ostman](https://janostman.wordpress.com).